-This is a native Python client library for the Kyoto Tycoon server, supporting both Python 2 and 3.
-It includes significant performance improvements and bug fixes over the (now seemingly unmaintained) original library by Toru Maesaka and Stephen Hamer, but also introduces some differences in API behavior.
+This is a full-featured Python client library for the Kyoto Tycoon server, supporting both Python 2 and 3.
+It includes significant improvements over the original library by Toru Maesaka and Stephen Hamer, but also introduces some differences in API behavior.

 For more information on Kyoto Tycoon server, please refer to: